chocomilk4759/plannotator/apps/hook/README.md

 ## Development

 The `server/` directory contains the source code for the Plannotator binary.
-It's compiled and distributed via npm - see the root README for build instructions.
+It's compiled via `bun build --compile` and distributed via GitHub Releases.